October 26-30 | 10 am-5 pm EST

 Aleah now lives and paints in the Pacific Northwest, where the people and place of her home are the foundation of her work.

-Refunds or exchanges can not be given for visiting artist workshops.
+Refunds can not be given for this workshop unless cancelled by Townsend Atelier.